UMD-DRASTIC/drastic-web/README.md

 ## Enabling LDAP Authentication

-Authentication is currently handled in users/views.py, taking server and DN pattern from indigo_ui/settings.py.
-In order to enable LDAP authentication via a simple bind, you must supply to environment variables to the indigo web process (via indigo-web.conf usually).
+Authentication is currently handled in users/views.py, taking server and DN pattern from drastic_ui/settings.py.
+In order to enable LDAP authentication via a simple bind, you must supply to environment variables to the drastic web process (via drastic-web.conf usually).
 This may also be configured via ansible host variables.

 Environment variables: